-Anh(m)/chị(f): referring to someone from the same generation but a few years older, it's also the same words used for older siblings
+Anh(m)/chị(f): This Vietnamese pronoun is used when referring to someone from the same generation but a few years older, it's also the same words used for older siblings

-Em: Referring to someone from the same generation but a few years young.
+Em: This Vietnamese pronoun is used when referring to someone from the same generation but a few years younger.
 It's also the same words used for younger siblings

 Bạn (or cậu, or mày in everyday vernacular): someone of the same or around the same age